 📆 Daily 10am-5pm (6pm Sat-Sun).

-How to visit Brussels museums?
+How to visit Brussels museums

-Adult admission to the museums below will cost you an average of between €8 and €16.
+Adult admission to the museums below will cost you between €8 and €16 on average.
 Some museums are free (the Parlamentarium), while others offer free admission on certain days.
 The Musée de la Ville, for example, is open on the first Sunday of the month.
 To find out more, click here.